-target 0[] string In request messages, this element must contain the name of the operator to which the request should be sent for processing.
-Note: When using the system operator, do not include the target element.
-The system operator is the only exception.
-All other operators require this element.
-The name of the operator is always the same as the name of the corresponding interface that you are using.
-For example, if you are using a call from the vzaenvm interface, the name of the target operator is also vzaenvm.
-Multiple targets may be specified if you are including multiple calls in a single request.
-In response messages, this element contains the name of the client that originated the request (the value is generated and used internally by Agent). origin 01 string The name of the operator that generated the response.
-Included in response messages only. src 01 routeType The source routing information.
+src 01 routeType The source routing information.
 This field is automatically populated by the director on the server side when a message is routed from the corresponding operator to it.
-The same information is also duplicated in the dst element (described below) when a response is generated and is sent back to the client. { director 01 string The name of the director to which the target operator belongs. host 01 string The Agent host ID.
+The same information is also duplicated in the dst element (described below) when a response is generated and is sent back to the client. { l director 01 string The name of the director to which the target operator belongs. host 01 string The Agent host ID.
 Used by Agent to determine the host address.
 Should be either contained in the Agent configuration (global mapping) or be a result of exclusive connect. index 01 string For on-demand operators, specifies a particular target. target 01 string Contains the origin information when a packet is sent remotely. } dst routeType The destination routing information.
 In request messages, use this structure to specify the server to which you want to forward the request.
-For example, if you are sending a request to the Agent on the Hardware Node but would like the request to be processed inside a Virtuozzo Container, specify the Server ID for the Container using the dst/host parameter.
+For example, if you are sending a request to the Agent on the host server but would like the request to be processed inside a virtual environments, specify the EID for the virtual environment using the dst/host parameter.
 In the response messages, this information is automatically populated by the director on the server side. { director 01 string The name of the director to which the target operator belongs.
-Populated automatically by the director. host 01 string Destination Server ID.
+Populated automatically by the director. host 01 string Destination server EID.
 When using the message forwarding feature, it is used for specifying the ID of the target server. index 01 string For on-demand operators, specifies a particular target.
 Populated automatically by the director. target 01 string Contains the origin information when a packet is sent remotely.
 Populated automatically by Agent. } session string Session ID.
 In the request messages, this field is used to specify the session that should be used to process the request.
 In the response messages, the ID indicates the session that was used to process the request.
-The session ID is obtained from the response message of the sessionm/login API call after a successful login. }
+The session ID is obtained from the response message of the system/login API call after a successful login. }